hpf3/open-computers-structure-scanner/README.md

-this is my structure scanner currently it is in heavy development and this description will be updated when its done
+this is my structure scanner currently it is not being worked on

 required components(including future plans): internet